prakarshm/demo/README.md

 # demo
-this is to learn git and github
+This is to learn git and GitHub
+Author - Prakarsh Mathur